wiris/html-integrations/demos/README.md

 demos$ cd [framework]/[editor]
 ```

-Then the demo server has to be opened with one of the commands dedicated to that.
+Then the demo server has to be opened with one of the [commands](#how-to-run-a-demo) dedicated to that.
+This means you have to run the demo, but we recommend you to use the command `npm serve` that will serve the demo but won't open the browser automatically.
 When the demo is ready, you can finally run the following command to test:

 ```sh